top of page

 One of the most appealing aspects of Yoga Nidra is its inclusivity.
 It is ideal for:

-Note: if you are pregnant, have had recent health conditions or surgery, or have PTSD, we advise you to consult your healthcare provider before practising Yoga Nidra.
+Note: If you are pregnant, have had recent health conditions, or surgery, or have PTSD, consult your healthcare provider before practising Yoga Nidra.

 Tips for Practicing Yoga Nidra

-To make the most of your Yoga Nidra practice and achieve the benefits of Yoga Nidra relaxation:
+To make the most of your Yoga Nidra practice and achieve the benefits of Yoga Nidra relaxation, consider the following tips:

-Create a comfortable environment: Find a quiet space where you won’t be disturbed.
-Use blankets or cushions for support.
+• Create a Comfortable Environment: Find a quiet space where you won’t be disturbed.
+Use blankets or cushions for added support.

-Set an intention: Consider what you want to achieve from the session, whether it’s relaxation, clarity, or emotional healing.
+• Set an Intention: Consider what you wish to achieve from the session.
+Whether relaxation, clarity, or emotional healing, an intention can guide your practice.

 Join Us For Yoga Nidra at Pose Fitness

-At Pose Fitness, we are passionate about creating a sanctuary for wellbeing.
-Yoga Nidra differs from traditional meditation in that it involves practising while lying down and making a sleep-like state, offering unique benefits such as enhanced relaxation and improved sleep quality.
+At Pose Fitness, we are passionate about creating a sanctuary for well-being.
+Yoga Nidra differs from traditional meditation in that it involves practising while lying down.
+This sleep-like state offers unique benefits, such as enhanced relaxation and improved sleep quality.

-Our gentler Hatha Yoga classes offer a taste of Yoga Nidra in the summer months.
+Our gentler Hatha Yoga classes offer a taste of Yoga Nidra during the summer months.
 Alternatively, you can join us for our online Yoga Nidra sessions advertised on our events page.

 Would love to try this but can’t do Friday night, too short notice.
 Please let me know when you’re doing another evening session.